 VCP workflow

-Overview of Tungsten Fabric (TF)
+Tungsten Fabric (TF)

 TF introduction

 The Tungsten Fabric (TF), is an open-standard based, proactive overlay SDN solution.
-It works with existing physical network devices and help address the networking challenges for self-service, automated, and vertically integrated cloud architecture.
+This was earlier known as opencontrail which was acquired by Juniper Networks.
+In 2018, opencontrail was renamed as Tungsten Fabric.
+The commercial version is called Contrail which is owned by Juniper.
+It works with existing physical network devices and helps address the networking challenges for self-service, automated, and vertically integrated cloud architecture.
 It also improves scalability through a proactive overlay virtual network technique.

 TF controller integrates with most of the popular cloud management systems such as OpenStack, vmware, and Kubernetes.
 TF’s focus is to provide networking connectivity and functionalities, and enforce user-defined network and security policies to the various of workloads based on different platforms and orchestrators.

-Tungsten Fabric’s primary claim to fame is that it is diligently multi-cloud and multi-stack.
+Tungsten Fabric’s primary claim to fame is that it is diligently multi-cloud, multi-stack and made up of open standards for easier interoperability with other networking hardware like routers or switches.
 Today it supports:

-Multiple compute types: baremetal, VMs and containers
+Multiple compute types - Baremetal, VMs and containers

-Multiple cloud stack types: VMware, OpenStack, Kubernetes (via CNI), OpenShift
+Multiple cloud stack types - VMware, OpenStack, Kubernetes (via CNI), OpenShift

-Multiple performance modes: kernel native, DPDK accelerated, and several different SmartNICs
+Multiple performance modes - Kernel native, DPDK accelerated, and several different SmartNICs

-Multiple overlay models: MPLS tunnels or direct, non-overlay mode (no tunneling)
+Multiple overlay models – VXLAN, MPLSoUDP, MPLSoGRE tunnels or direct, non-overlay mode (no tunneling)

-TF fits seamlessly into LFN (Linux Foundation Networking) mission to foster open source innovation in the networking space.
+TF fits seamlessly into Linux Foundation Networking (LFN) mission to foster open source innovation in the networking space.

 The TF system is implemented as a set of nodes running on general-purpose x86 servers.
 Each node can be implemented as a separate physical server, or VM.

-open source version.
+Open source version.

-Initially, "Contrail" was a product of a startup company "Contrail system", which was acquired by Juniper Networks in Dec.
+Initially, "Contrail" was a product of a startup company "Contrail systems", which was acquired by Juniper Networks in Dec.
 2012.
 It was open sourced in 2013 with a new name "OpenContrail" under the Apache 2.0 license, which means that anyone can use and modify the code of "Opencontrail" system without any obligation to publish or release the modifications.
-In early 2018, it was rebranded to "Tungsten Fabric" (abbreviated as "TF") as it transitioned into a fully-fledged Linux Foundation project. currently TF is still managed by the Linux Foundation.
+In early 2018, it was rebranded to "Tungsten Fabric" (abbreviated as "TF") as it transitioned into a fully-fledged Linux Foundation project.
+Currently TF is still managed by the Linux Foundation.

-commercial version.
+Commercial version.

-Juniper also maintains a commercial version of the Contrail system, and provides commercial support to the payed users.
-Both The open-source version and commerical version of the Contrail system provide the same full functionalities, features and performances.
+Juniper also maintains a commercial version of the Contrail system, and provides commercial support to payed users.
+Both the open-source version and commerical version of Contrail provides the same full functionalities, features and performance.

-Throughout this book, we use these terms "contrail", "opencontrail", "Tungsten Fabric" and "TF" interchangeably.
+Throughout this book, we use these terms "Contrail", "Opencontrail", "Tungsten Fabric" and "TF" interchangeably.

 TF architecture